Urbanus-Kathitu/CODSOFT/README.md

 # Chosen Tasks:
 **Task 1: CREDIT CARD FRAUD DETECTION**

 Build a machine learning model to identify fraudulent credit card transactions.
-See the full description of the project in the Task1 folder.
+I was required to train a classification algorithm, such as logistic regression or random forests, to classify transactions as fraudulent or genuine.I further had to evaluate the model's performance using metrics like precision, recall, and F1-score, and consider techniques like oversampling or undersampling for improving results.
+Follow my walkthrough and the full description of the project in the **Task 1 folder**.

 **Task 2: MOVIE RATING PREDICTION WITH PYTHON**

 Build a model that predicts the rating of a movie based onfeatures like genre, director, and actors using regression techniques to tackle this problem.
 The goal is to analyze historical movie data and develop a model that accurately estimates the rating given to a movie by users or critics.
+Follow my walkthrough and the full description of the project in the **Task 2 folder**

 **Task 3: TITANIC SURVIVAL PREDICTION**

 Used the Titanic dataset to build a model that predicts whether a passenger on the Titanic survived or not.
 This is a classic beginner project with readily available data.
-Follow my walkthrough and the full description of the project in the Task 3 folder.
+Follow my walkthrough and the full description of the project in the **Task 3 folder**.

 📫  How to reach Codsoft: **contact@codsoft.in**